 Russell C. Libby, M.D., F.A.A.P., is a board-certified pediatrician.
 He is founder and president of the Virginia Pediatric Group, Ltd. and chief of General Medicine at Inova Fairfax Hospital for Children.
 Dr. Libby is a former president of the Medical Society of Northern Virginia and is actively involved with the Medical Society of Virginia and the American Academy of Pediatrics.
 He serves on the Board of Directors of the American Academy of Home Care Physicians.

-J. Leonard Lichtenfeld, M.D., F.A.C.P., is deputy chief medical officer for the American Cancer Society and also manages the Society’s Cancer Control Science Department.
+J. Leonard Lichtenfeld, M.D., F.A.C.P., is deputy chief medical officer for the American Cancer Society.
 Dr. Lichtenfeld is board certified in internal medicine and medical oncology and is an active member in a number of professional societies, including the American College of Physicians and the American Medical Association.
 Dr. Lichtenfeld has extensive experience in physician payment issues and currently is a member of the Relative Value Update Committee (RUC) of the AMA, which advises Medicare on their physician fee schedule.